 Information management is an essential part of a successful program of environmental monitoring and assessment.
-CRAM is supported by a public web site (cramwetlands.org) that provides downloadable versions of this User's Manual, training materials, an electronic version of CRAM (eCRAM) that eliminates the need to take hardcopies of worksheets and datasheets in to the field, and access to an open-source database that allows registered CRAM practitioners to upload, view, and download CRAM results.
+CRAM is supported by a public web site (cramwetlands.org) that provides downloadable versions of this User's Manual, training materials, and access to an opensource database that allows registered CRAM practitioners to upload, view, and download CRAM results (eCRAM).
 The CRAM website and database are being developed in the context of a broad initiative in California to improve data and information sharing throughout the community of environmental scientists, managers, and the concerned public.
-At this time, the CRAM database is being built into the information management system of the State's Surface Water Ambient Monitoring Program (SWAMP) through the coastal Regional Information Centers of the California Environmental Data Exchange Network (CEDEN).
-The CRAM website is being integrated with the Wetland Tracker website to provide easy access to information about the extent as well as the condition of wetlands.
-However, as of this writing, the CRAM database is only publicly accessible through the CRAM website (cramwetlands.org).
+The California Wetlands Monitoring Workgroup (CWMW) has developed the California Wetlands Portal (californiawetlands.net) as a mechanism to improve communication about the extent and condition of California's aquatic resources.
+Over time, the CRAM website will be integrated with the California Wetlands Portal website to provide a single point of entry for easy access to information about the State's wetlands and aquatic resources.2